 Our mission is to safeguard life, health, and property by assuring that those who practice the professions of engineering and land surveying attain and maintain competence in those professions.

-Signing up for the FE or FS exam is easy!
+Signing up for the national examinations is easy!

 I Have Questions About

 Please send the following specific requests to the individuals indicated below:

 - Requests for changes to license or certificate records

 - For active/current individual license or active/current intern certificate address changes, click https://www.accessidaho.org/ipels.
 We do not maintain current addresses for inactive/expired licenses or COAs.